redpanda-data/redpanda/CONTRIBUTING.md

 2. Each commit represents a tree that builds without errors

-Combined, these two properties tend to produce a history with changes that are easier to review (smaller, focused commits), and ensure that tools like `bit bisect` are able to be applied to the tree.
+Combined, these two properties tend to produce a history with changes that are easier to review (smaller, focused commits), and ensure that tools like `git bisect` are able to be applied to the tree.

 Here is an example of commits in a hypothetical pull request: